c4s4/neon/doc/reference.md

 exists
 ------

-Tells if a given pat exists.
+Tells if a given path exists.

 Arguments: